Religion in South Korea: Causes of growth of Christianity

 Factors contributing to the growth of Catholicism and Protestantism included the decayed state of Korean Buddhism, the support of the intellectual elite, and the encouragement of self-support and self-government among members of the Korean church, and finally the identification of Christianity with Korean nationalism.
 Christianity grew significantly in the 1970s and 1980s.
 In the 1990s and 2000s it continued to grow, but at a slower rate.
 Christianity is especially dominant in the west of the country including Seoul, Incheon, and the regions of Gyeonggi and Honam.

 Opposition to syncretic traditions

-Fundamentalist Christians continue to oppose the syncretic aspects of the culture including Confucian traditions and ancestral rites practiced even by secular people and followers of other faiths.
-Consequently, many Korean Christians, especially Protestants, have abandoned these native Korean traditions.
-Protestants in Korea have a history of attacking Buddhism and other traditional religions of Korea with arson and vandalism of temple and statues, some of these hostile acts have been promoted by the church.
+Fundamentalist Protestants continue to oppose the syncretic aspects of the culture including Confucian traditions and ancestral rites practiced even by secular people and followers of other faiths.
+Consequently, several Korean Protestants have abandoned these native Korean traditions.
+Fundamentalist Protestants in Korea have a history of attacking Buddhism and other traditional religions of Korea with arson and vandalism of temple and statues, some of these hostile acts have been promoted by the church.

 After the ban on traditional civil rites was lifted by Pope Pius XII in 1939, many Korean Catholics openly observe jesa (ancestral rites); the Korean tradition is very different from the institutional religious ancestral worship that is found in China and Japan and can be easily integrated as ancillary to Catholicism.
-Protestants, by contrast, have completely abandoned the practice.
+Some Protestants continue to observe it, however, others have completely abandoned the practice.